Applying Cognitive Load Theory Results in Efficient Learning

 - Split-attention effect – reducing the need to integrate multiple sources of information in order for it to be understood.

 - Modality effect – presenting information via both the visual and auditory channels.
+See our other blog post here.

 - Redundancy effect – not presenting the same information via both the visual and auditory channels.